TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 </div>
 ```

-### Step 4: Setup the menu.html and add some advanced features
+### Step 4: Setup the menu.html and add some UX/accessibility advanced features using JS.

 > [!note]
 > This is an adaption of the basic [Bootstrap Navbar](https://getbootstrap.com/docs/5.3/components/navbar/).